-Staff Analysis: Based on staff's analysis, a repression adjustment is not warranted in this case due to the fact there is no significant amount of discretionary usage.
+Based on our analysis, a repression adjustment is not warranted in this case due to the fact there is no significant amount of discretionary usage.
 The overall average consumption is 2,097 gallons and the customer base is very seasonal.
 This is an indication that there is virtually no consumption above 3 kgal.
-However, staff recommends that monthly reports be prepared to monitor the effects from changes in revenue to the water system.
-These reports should be filed with the Commission, on a semi-annual basis, for a period of two years beginning the first billing period after the approved rates go into effect.
-To the extent the Utility makes adjustments to consumption in any month during the reporting period, the Utility should be ordered to file a revised monthly report for that month within 30 days of any revision.
+However, we find that monthly reports shall be prepared to monitor the effects from changes in revenue to the water system.
+These reports shall be filed with us on a semi-annual basis, for a period of two years beginning the first billing period after the approved rates go into effect.
+To the extent the Utility makes adjustments to consumption in any month during the reporting period, the Utility shall file with us a revised monthly report for that month within 30 days of any revision.